PrimeAcademy/slack-intro/README.md

 Everyone else will reponse to the Weekly Discussion in a thread under the first response.

 ### Asking and Answering questions in Slack
-When asking a question, try to be descriptive.
-This can be difficult since the language is all new to you.
+When asking a question or answering code questions, try to be descriptive.
+This can be difficult since the language is new to you.
-You can also post a piece of your code or a link to your code if needed.
+You can also post a piece of your code or a link to your code if needed!

 ## FAQ